Fears of a Clown: Plot

 Meanwhile, Bart is in court and is about to be free with the "boys will be boys" saying, until Marge objects and tells Judge Dowd that what Bart did was terrible and he has a real problem with pranking and suggests that Dowd punish Bart, resulting in him going to a rehab center for almost a month.
 Although Marge thinks she did a good thing, she begins to question her actions.
 During a session as Bart places tacks on the doctor's chair, the doctor convinces Marge to come in and sit on his chair, causing Bart to stop the prank and completing one step of his treatment.

 After being released, Bart goes to apologize to the people whom he pranked.
 However, with the encouragement of Willie, Bart plans to pull the ultimate prank, staging a fake apology announcement at the gymnasium where above the crowd is a net full of water balloons.
 But when he sees Marge in the crowd, he tries to tell people to run away but the weight of the water balloons breaks the net, causing the crowd to get drenched, with Marge finally realizing that the "boys will be boys" saying is real and that motherhood "sucks", followed by Homer saying the same saying and Marge walking into the boys restroom to get even with him.

 On the night of the play, Krusty is still being haunted by his former clown self.
 During the play, as Krusty tries to quiet the voice inside his mind, he causes the audience to laugh.
 He realizes that he is not a serious actor, but a clown, and starts to do comedic antics.

 In the final scene, the play that Krusty was in is later seen being witnessed by the ghosts of Krusty, Arthur Miller, Rabbi Hyman Krustofsky, and William Shakespeare.

+Production

+Jon Lovitz reprised his role as Llewellyn Sinclair, the director of Krusty's play.